 I have 10 years experience in the hair biz.
 I was educated at the Toni & Guy Academy before working and educating, in the Chemical Technician department, for Toni & Guy(TIGI) for 8 years.

-2rightlove asked: I've been working in a commission salon for over 4 years and I'm thinKing about booth renting.
+2rightlove said: I've been working in a commission salon for over 4 years and I'm thinKing about booth renting.
 Do you have any tips for maintaining or expanding my clientele?

 MARKET MARKET MARKET!!
 Most commission salons will not let you take any of your clientele and probably had you sign a non-compete contract which may even state that you can’t work within a certain mile radius of said salon.